 Here we are, the three sets of arms laden with food, medicine, and new sheets, because we need to welcome and settle two new patients: Josephine and Miraculous (first names changed to protect patient data).

-We enter the first room, which we call the "Almost Exit".
-It is a room of 12-15 m2, no more.
+We enter the first room, which we call the "Almost-Exit".
+It is a room of 12-15 square metres, no more.
 Four beds and two patients wandering, complaining of joint pain.
 They are waiting for their medication and the evening meal.
 We exchange some words with them.

 There is a nurse in the process of recovery.
 He gives me his hand.
-I rest mine on top.
+I rest my gloved hand on top.
 We look at each other without talking much, the words are too much.
 I give him all my energy and wish him courage.

-"It will be fine!” he says with a half-smile.
-It’s moving.
+"It will be fine!” he says, with a half-smile.
+I'm touched by his words.

 We continue the visit, and before arriving at the second room, we must go through a long passageway.
 Two patients are lying on the floor.
 The priest and another nurse.
 They have trouble getting up.

-They sit up with difficulty, and have trouble speaking.
+As we approach, they sit up with difficulty, and have trouble speaking.
 We try to help them inside the room, but they categorically refuse.
-We understand then that it’s the smell of the omnipresent chlorine that disturbs them.
+We understand then that it’s the smell of the omnipresent chlorine that they object to.

 A woman on the floor is covered in stool and urine.
 Her strength has gone, and we have to help her up to her bed.
-Her IV fluids bag was disconnected, and it is difficult to insert a new one.
+Her IV fluids bag has become disconnected, and it is difficult to insert a new one.

 We hear noises of vomiting on the other side of the room.
-Our eyes meet and we check how each other is doing.
+My colleagues and I exchange glances to check how each other is doing.
 I take my time, but I am told off by my two colleagues.
 I would have liked to have some water, soap, and towels, and to change myself into a woman to be able to wash her.

 Time is running at incredible speed.
-Here we are in the last room: the antechamber of death.
+Here we are in the last room: where the most severely ill patients are treated.

 A woman lying on the floor.
-Dantesque scenario.
 Her lips are swollen, and saliva foams from her nose and mouth.
 She's barely breathing – fast and shallow.